Seyi Adisa: Early life and education

-Seyi Adisa was born on 7 November, 1983 in Lagos to Chief Ebenezer Babatunde Adisa and his wife.
+Seyi Adisa was born on 7 November 1983 in Lagos to Chief Ebenezer Babatunde Adisa and his wife.
 He began his early education at St. Leo's Nursery and Primary School, Ikeja, Lagos.
 He then proceeded to the prestigious King's College, Lagos, for his secondary school education.
 He underwent his A Level studies at Lambeth College where he studied law politics and business and finished with excellent grades.
 Seyi then proceeded to get a law degree from the University of Birmingham.

 He is also a graduate of The BPP Law School where he obtained a distinction in his Legal Practice Course (LPC).
-Moving back to home, he enrolled at the Nigerian Law School where graduated with second class upper.
-He furthered his professional development by self studying for the Institute of Chartered Secretary and Administrators Course and won the National Award for best student in Corporate Secretaryship To complement his role as a public servant, Seyi Adisa recently secured a master's degree in Public Administration also from the University of Birmingham.
+Moving back home, he enrolled at the Nigerian Law School where graduated with second class upper.
+He furthered his professional development by self studying for the Institute of Chartered Secretary and Administrators Course and won the National Award for best student in Corporate Secretaryship.
+He is now a fellow of the Institute.
+To complement his role as a public servant, Seyi Adisa secured a master's degree in Public Administration also from the University of Birmingham.

 Furthermore, he has attended several trainings, prominent of which is the Harvard's Continuing Education Modules where he took the Fundamental of Strategy course.

 Career & experience

 He is a founding partner of T&A Legal, a commercial law firm which he grew from 2 to 17 lawyers and 3 offices within 8 years.
 In charge of the commercial department, Seyi grew the clientele base to include not just start-ups but also blue-chip companies, multinationals and government agencies.
-Before starting T&A, he worked for at the Adepetun Caxton-Martins Agbor & Segun firm, in the Energy (Oil & Gas) and Project Finance Department, where he was actively involved in several commercial transactions including Mergers & Acquisitions, drafting of several commercial agreements including Joint Venture Agreements, Oil Mining Leases and complex property agreements.
+Before starting T&A, he worked for the Adepetun Caxton-Martins Agbor & Segun firm, in the Energy (Oil & Gas) and Project Finance Department, where he was actively involved in several commercial transactions including Mergers & Acquisitions, drafting of several commercial agreements including Joint Venture Agreements, Oil Mining Leases and complex property agreements.
+Seyi is now in charge of the Regulatory and Public Policy department having had extensive experience working in government for 12 years.

 Personal life

 Seyi Adisa is married to Tolu Adisa with whom he has a daughter.
-When he is not at work, he is an avid reader who loves leadership and entrepreneurship literature.
+When he is not at work, he is an avid reader who loves leadership, nation building and entrepreneurship literature.
 He loves football, he is an Arsenal F.C. supporter and an English FA Level 1 coach.